Pulse: An app-based teen pregnancy prevention intervention

 Evaluation of Pulse

-Child Trends used a randomized controlled design to evaluate the impact of Pulse on two measures of unprotected sex (sex without any birth control method, and sex without a hormonal/LARC method), as well as the program’s impacts on knowledge, attitudes, self-efficacy, and intentions.
+From 2016 to 2018, Child Trends used a randomized controlled design to evaluate the impact of Pulse on two measures of unprotected sex (sex without any birth control method, and sex without a hormonal/LARC method), as well as the program’s impacts on knowledge, attitudes, self-efficacy, and intentions.
 The intervention lasted six weeks and consisted of unlimited access to the app and receipt of text messages.
 The project team administered an online survey at the end of the six-week intervention, and 86 percent of the sample completed it.

 Evaluation key features: